angularsen/fusioncache-issue-442/README.md

 # Repro Redis timeouts

 `SetAsync` and `GetOrAsync` gets blocked in certain conditions, and results in the API no longer responding to requests or responding much slower than usual.
+To reproduce, multiple API instances are required, with a backplane to communicate changes to the distributed cache.
+The backplane events seem central to the problem, since it triggers `HMGET` operations to proactively refresh each API's local memory copy.

 This was a regression from FusionCache `2.0.0` to `2.0.1/2.1.0`, but seems fixed in `2.2.0-preview1`.

-## Workaround - Upgrade to FusionCache 2.2.0-preview1
+Not sure exactly what changed between these yet.

-Upgrade to FusionCache 2.2.0-preview1 seems to fix timeouts and significantly improve responsiveness of API requests.
+Upgrading to FusionCache `2.2.0-preview1` seems to fix the timeouts and significantly improve responsiveness of API requests.

+Two repro apps are included:
+- RedisReproApi - hosting endpoints to invoke `SetAsync` or `GetOrSetAsync`
+- RedisReproConsole - console app, trying to do the same thing with multiple `FusionCache` instances invoked concurrently

+I have so far only been able to reproduce in an API request context, not in the console app.

 ## Reproduce with FusionCache 2.1.0